VESM3/H20/Verkefni/Verkefni4.md

 #### 4.2 Digital Output
 How to turn a LED on and off from Adafruit IO using any modern web browser.<br>
-Fylgdu Adafruit IO Basics tutorial: [Digital Output](https://learn.adafruit.com/adafruit-io-basics-digital-output) með notkun RaspberryPi.
+Fylgdu Adafruit IO Basics tutorial: [Digital Output](https://learn.adafruit.com/adafruit-io-basics-digital-output) með notkun RaspberryPi. <br>
+Notaðu sama Dashboard og í 4.1.

 ---